 - after you retire

 - when you reach the age for Required Minimum Distributions (RMDs)

 - or within a certain amount of time after your death

 So the withdrawals are taxable income at that point.

 (See the IRS and your plan’s rules for details about required minimum distributions.
 Prior to 2020, the age was 70 1/2.
-For people who turn 70 1/2 after December 31, 2019 the RMD age is increased to 72.
+For people who turned 70 1/2 after December 31, 2019 the RMD age increased to 72.
 For beneficiaries, starting in 2020 all distributions will usually need to be made within 10 years of the participant’s death, although there are some exceptions.)